njmlopez17/Portfolio_projects/README.md

 • Web Scraping using a subset of Amazon dataset:

-Using Amazon webpage, the project showcased (from a sampling website) web data harvesting, automating the run, and auto-create (and append) a csv file; using BeautifulSoup and Requests.
+Using Amazon webpage, the project showcased the how-to of web data harvesting, automating its run, and auto-create (and append) a csv file; taking advantage of BeautifulSoup and Requests Python libraries.

 • Visualization of an Airbnb portfolio: